Dreamfoam Mattress Reviews

 Body Type Analysis

-Like the Copper Dreams, the Elements Latex mattress is most accommodating for lightweight and average size sleepers given its all-foam design.
+Like the Copper bed, the Dreamfoam Latex mattress is most accommodating for lightweight and average size sleepers given its all-foam design.

-Who The Elements Latex Mattress Is Best For – The Elements Latex mattress is perfect for individuals seeking a budget bed that utilizes latex foam for its comfort layer.
+Who The Dreamfoam Latex Mattress Is Best For – The Elements Latex mattress is perfect for individuals seeking a budget bed that utilizes latex foam for its comfort layer.

-While it isn’t a chilly mattress like other cooling beds we’ve tested before, it does help regulate temperature and keep you from sleeping hot at night like other memory foam beds are known to do.
+While the Dreamfoam Essential isn’t a chilly mattress like other cooling beds we’ve tested before, it does help regulate temperature and keep you from sleeping hot at night like other memory foam beds are known to do.
 It also offers a ton of height options, giving you the choice between durable, thick foam mattress or a more affordable, thin foam mattress.

 Mattress Feel And Firmness